Destiny

 The Cut

-What gravity do you keep calling a cage?
+What centre do you keep calling coincidence?